-Diversify the resource base and increase cost-efficiency

-Individual Commitments

-Commitment Commitment Type Core Responsibility The International Anti-Corruption Academy stands ready, at the request of States and/or other international organizations, to help States and other donors ensure that their disaster funds are used for the intended purpose.
-Financial Invest in Humanity

-1. Highlight the concrete actions taken between 1 January - 31 December 2017 to implement the commitments which contribute to achieving this transformation.
-Be as specific as possible and include any relevant data/figures.

-The International Anti-Corruption Academy (IACA) has promoted this commitment and the benefits of its implementation in various meetings with its Parties, including the annual IACA Assembly of Parties, as well as with other relevant stakeholders and representatives of donor countries in the framework of international fora and regional and bilateral meetings.
+5E Diversify the resource base and increase cost-efficiency Individual Commitments Commitment Commitment Type Core Responsibility The International Anti-Corruption Academy stands ready, at the request of States and/or other international organizations, to help States and other donors ensure that their disaster funds are used for the intended purpose.
+Financial Invest in Humanity 1.
+A. Highlight concrete actions taken between 1 January - 31 December 2019 to implement the commitments which contribute to achieving this transformation.
+Be as specific as possible and include any relevant data/figures as well as any good practices and examples of innovation.
+International Anti-Corruption Academy (IACA) has promoted this commitment [to help States and other donors ensure that their disaster funds are used for the intended purpose] and the benefits of its implementation in various meetings with its Parties, including the annual IACA Assembly of Parties, as well as with other relevant stakeholders and representatives of donor countries in the framework of international fora and regional and bilateral meetings.
 During the period under review, no request for IACA involvement was received.

-4. Highlight actions planned for 2018 to advance implementation of your commitments in order to achieve this transformation.

-IACA is developing training on integrity, compliance and anti-corruption in international aid designed for practitioners / professionals working in the field of international humanitarian aid, from decision-makers to humanitarian officers.
+2. A. Please select no more than 3 key challenges faced in implementing the commitments related to this transformation.
+Only the categories selected by the organisation will be seen below.
+I Other: Insufficient understanding of the importance of anti-corruption training for professionals working with disaster funds B. How are these challenges impacting achievement of this transformation?
+IACA is prepared to implement trainings on integrity, compliance and anti-corruption in international aid designed for practitioners / professionals working in the field of international humanitarian aid, from decision-makers to humanitarian officers.